Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

   !pip install 'mesa>=2.4.0,<3.0'
 ```

-## Part 1: Introduction to Simulations and agent-based modeling
+## Part 1: Introduction to Simulations and Agent-Based Modeling

 ### 1.1 Why use Historical Simulations for our Case Study?